 - They’re easily susceptible to major hacks.

-Not only are these password replacements more convenient, but they also enforce stronger security policies to protect you and your users’ personal information.
+Not only are these alternatives more convenient but they also enforce stronger security policies to protect you and your users’ personal information.
 Follow along as we explore the following password alternatives that more and more organizations are taking advantage of:

 Password Alternative #1: Email Authentication

 Email has long been one of the most important of all online accounts.
 In fact, our personal email accounts typically act as a sort of hub for every other account we create online.
 We use it to reset forgotten passwords on other sites, for instance.